-What is Fractional HR?
+What is fractional HR?
+Interview with Barry Flack

-For more information on fractional working, either from a business or a consultant perspective, please get in touch with Dominique today.
+For more information on fractional HR solutions, either from a business or an HR consultant perspective, please get in touch.

 What is fractional HR working?

-That means my clients get on-demand access to my HR expertise without having to hire a full-time Head of People that they likely can’t afford (and frankly might not even need full-time, at this stage).
+That means my clients get on-demand access to my HR support without having to hire a full-time Head of People that they likely can’t afford (and frankly might not even need full-time, at this stage).

 • The typical full-time resource that the business feels the need to own under the old social contract construct.
 The liquid workforce is driving a horse and coaches through this old paradigm and thinking.

 • The one-off external change agent that delivers the bespoke workshop, an associated bucket list of actions to follow-up with, but leaves the room before sustainable change happens.
-Embedded into the organisation, the fractional HR Executive delivers ongoing and contextual culture change like ‘adding milk to coffee’ by constantly and positively flipping the system.
+Embedded into the organisation, the fractional HR professional delivers ongoing and contextual company culture change like ‘adding milk to coffee’ by constantly and positively flipping the system.

 • The outsourcing HR services business who will deliver transactionally against the symptoms of dysfunction (the grievance and disciplinary letters, risk mitigation and provide a minimalist suite of services), not a unique and consciously positive culture build that gets in front of the potential issue, before it emerges.